jpeter31415/theta_decay_analysis/README.md

 ---

-## 🛑 The Expiration Singularity: Handling Boundary Anomalies
+## The Expiration Singularity: Handling Boundary Anomalies

-When plotting the complete multi-month horizon down to zero days remaining, the resulting chart produces an aggressive, near-vertical terminal spike directly at the expiration boundary (T → 0).
+When plotting the complete horizon down to zero days remaining, the resulting chart produces an aggressive, near-vertical terminal spike directly at the expiration boundary (T → 0).

 ### 1. The Mathematical Rationale
 This dramatic curve behavior is mathematically correct.
 Look at the primary term of the numerator:
 \[\lim_{T \to 0} \left( -\frac{S \cdot n(d_1) \cdot \sigma}{2 \sqrt{T}} \right) = -\infty\]
-Because the annualized time vector (T) sits inside a square root in the denominator, dividing any constant by a value approaching zero forces the limit to explode toward negative infinity.
+Because the annualized time vector (T) sits inside a square root in the denominator, dividing any constant by a value approaching zero forces the limit to blow up to infinity.

 ### 2. The Trading Intuition
 An At-The-Money contract sits exactly on the strike price knife-edge.
 On its final trading session, its remaining extrinsic "time value" collapses completely in a matter of hours.
 The option's pricing distribution behaves like a delta function—the slightest tick dictates whether the contract expires fully preserved or completely worthless.

 ### 3. Data Engineering Resolution
-While mathematically accurate, this terminal infinity spike skews the vertical visual scale, flattening the critical trajectory details between Day 90 and Day 10.
-To preserve actionable chart readability for hiring managers, the Python visualization layer implements a data quality gate:
+While mathematically accurate, this terminal infinity spike skews the vertical visual scale, flattening the critical trajectory details.
+To preserve chart readability, the Python visualization layer implements a data quality gate:
 ```python
 # Filters out the final terminal step (Day 0) to maintain uniform axis scaling
 clean_plot_df = decay_df[decay_df['Days_To_Expiration'] > 0]